gchq/sleeper/docs/common-problems-and-their-solutions.md

 file at once.
 It's also possible that this failure can be caused by a large vector of indexes, which could be resolved by reducing the batch buffer size, also see the section above.

+#### One record doesn't fit into the whole batch buffer

+This would occur if a single record is very large.
+An error is thrown when the record is written.
+This can be resolved by expanding the batch buffer size.
+Alternatively, it may be possible to break the records into more manageable chunks.

 ### Array list implementation

 If standard ingest tasks fail with an out of memory error ("Exception in thread main java.lang.OutOfMemoryError: Java heap space") then this is likely due to the tasks not being able to store the specified number of records in memory.
-Standard ingest works by reading a certain number of records (given by `sleeper.ingest.memory.max.batch.size`) into memory.
-These are sorted and then written to a local file.
-This process is repeated a certain number of times until a certain number of records in total (given by `sleeper.ingest.max.local.records`) have been written to local disk.
-Sensible values for the parameters `sleeper.ingest.memory.max.batch.size` and `sleeper.ingest.max.local.records` obviously depend on the data - the more fields the schema has and the bigger those fields are, the more space will be used and the fewer records will fit into memory / on disk.

-If you see an out of memory error, then try reducing `sleeper.ingest.memory.max.batch.size`.
-When reducing this parameter it is a good idea to also reduce `sleeper.ingest.max.local.records`.
-To change these parameters, use the administration client described in the [deployment guide](deployment-guide.md#sleeper-administration-client).
+Try reducing the number of records that will be held in memory.
+When reducing this parameter it is a good idea to also reduce the number of records held on the local disk.

 ## I created an instance, destroyed it and then recreating it failed